 There is no doubt in mind that Xinjiang offers not only the most beautiful scenery in all of China, but also the most diverse.
-Considering the size of the region – it makes up 1/6 of all of China’s land area – the ecological diversity should really come as no surprise.
+Considering that Xinjiang is the largest region in China, the ecological diversity should really come as no surprise.
 Indeed, as these 25 gorgeous Xinjiang photos prove, this place is unbelievable.

-If this doesn’t inspire you to buy a nice DSLR camera before you come to Xinjiang, I don’t know what will!
+If this doesn’t inspire you to buy a great travel camera before you come to Xinjiang, I don’t know what will!

 Considering all the famous desert scenery and Xinjiang’s record-breaking distance from any major body of water, it may come as a surprise to many that some of the most spectacular Xinjiang scenery come from Xinjiang’s most famous lakes.

 Here are a few of my favorite lakes.

 Sayram Lake (赛里木湖) near Yili

 About an hour northeast of the Xinjiang town of Yili (aka Yining or Ghulja) you’ll find the beautiful Sayram Lake – the largest and highest alpine lake in Xinjiang.

 Given its proximity to Kazakhstan, you’re bound to run into quite a few Kazakh men riding their horses or trying to get you to stay in their yurt for a night.

 The beautiful Heavenly Lake has become the “go to” place to visit from the Xinjiang capital of Urumqi.

 It’s become somewhat touristy over the past few years but the views are still amazing.
 If you have an extra day in Urumqi, it’s not a bad idea to make a quick visit to Heavenly Lake.